FREE SHIPPING on orders of $85 or more

 Most of the Boernician-Scottish families who came to North America settled on the eastern seaboard of what would become the United States and Canada.
 Families who wanted a new order stayed south in the War of Independence, while those who were still loyal to the crown went north to Canada as United Empire Loyalists.
 In the 20th century, the ancestors of these families have gone on to rediscover their heritage through Clan societies and other patriotic Scottish organizations.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Homes or a variant listed above:

-Homes Settlers in the United States in the 17th Century
+Homes Settlers in United States in the 17th Century

-Homes Settlers in the United States in the 18th Century
+Homes Settlers in United States in the 18th Century

-Homes Settlers in the United States in the 19th Century
+Homes Settlers in United States in the 19th Century

 Homes Settlers in Canada in the 18th Century